 When the judgment is set aside, the court case still exists, it just goes back to the stage before the judgment so Dr Purple will then need to submit a Defence to the Claim.

 Mr Orange – has just found out he received a CCJ a year ago

 Mr Orange moved a couple of years ago and didn’t tell his creditors his new address.
 He was recently refused a new mobile contract.
-When he checked his credit score, he discovered he has a CCJ from one of the credit cards that he had stopped paying.
+When he checked his credit score, he discovered he has a CCJ for a credit cards that he had stopped paying.

 Next Steps Mr Orange wants to get rid of the CCJ as he never received the court papers.
-However he doesn’t have a reason to defend the claim and he should have informed his creditors when he moved.
+However he doesn’t seem to have a good reason to defend the claim and he should have informed his creditors when he moved.

 More complicated cases

 Your situation may not fit one of these scenarios or there may be some extra complications.
-For example the debt may be a joint debt, or it may be very old and you think it may be statute barred.
+For example the debt may be a joint debt.

-National Debtline is an excellent source of advice on all matters relating to CCJs, so if you don’t know what to do, or you think you do but you would like to check to be sure, give them a ring on 0808 808 4000.
+National Debtline is an excellent source of advice on all matters relating to CCJs.
+If you don’t know what to do, or you would like to check to be sure, give them a ring on 0808 808 4000.